 - Have a mini-meltdown.
 (This is my personal favorite, usually during shower time.)
 Find someplace quiet where you can be alone.
 Cry, rant, rave and get mad at the unfairness of it all.
 Then let it go.

 No one likes to feel rejected, and it’s okay to be angry or disappointed.
 But it’s not okay to let that anger and disappointment affect your future job search efforts.

 At this point, if you’re anything like me, your motivation and self-confidence have taken a beating.
 So, it’s reaffirmation time!

-- Review your strengths.
+- Review the good.
 Take about 10-15 minutes and jot down your strengths.

 - Do you have any evaluations or awards?
 Pull them out and take a look.

-- Spend time with your family or friends.
-Remember what you’re working for.
+- Spend time with your family or friends; this will help you remember what or who you’re working for.

 Step 3: Identify What You Learned.

 Every experience, good or bad, is a learning experience.
 So, now you need to figure out what you learned.
 Here are some questions to ask yourself:

 - What made it a great interview from your perspective?